MicrosoftDocs/msteams-docs/msteams-platform/get-started/SPFx-app-prerequisites.md

 # Your first Hello World app with SPFx

-Start Microsoft Teams development by building your first app - "Hello, world!" with a tab capability.
+Start Microsoft Teams development by building your first app - "Hello World" with a tab capability.

+## The app road-map

+Building an app using Teams Toolkit follows a four-step process:

+:::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p1.png" alt-text="Image showing phase 1 of building an app." border="false":::

+Before you begin creating your first Teams app, install the tools and set up your development environment.
+This is the first phase - Plan and Prepare.
+As you proceed through this step-by-step guide, this road-map highlights the phase you're on.

 In this tutorial, you'll learn:

 - how to set up a new project with Teams Toolkit.
 - how to build an app with a tab capability.
-- the structure of the app and how it's built the tab portion with SPFx.
+- the structure of the app and how to build the tab capability with SPFx.
 - how to deploy the app to SharePoint.

 > [!NOTE]
-> Currently, Visual Studio Code offers only the Tab capability in a Teams app.
+> Currently, Visual Studio Code offers only the Tab capability in a Teams app with SharePoint Framework.
 The Bot and Message Extension capabilities are not available.

-## The app road-map

-Building an app using Teams Toolkit follows a four-step process:

-Before you begin creating your first Teams app, install the tools and set up your development environment.

-:::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p1.png" alt-text="Image showing phase 1 of building an app." border="false":::

-As you proceed through this step-by-step guide, this road-map highlights the phase you're on.
-The first phase is to plan and prepare your environment for building an app.
-For this tutorial, you will go through Phases3 and 4 three times, for each app project.

 ## Install tools